 Walkability is limited outside of the Point, but there are bike paths along the major roads throughout Algiers and along the levee.

-Outside of Algiers Point, which is filled with historic homes, Algiers is home to a broad selection of architecture.
-There are the raised cottages of Huntlee Village, the post WWII ranchers of Aurora, and what were called “executive homes” in the 1970s that you’ll find in Tall Timbers and Park Timbers.
+Algiers is home to a broad selection of architecture.
+There are the raised cottages of Huntlee Village, the post-WWII ranchers of Aurora, and what were called “executive homes” in the 1970s that you’ll find in Tall Timbers and Park Timbers.
 This is where you’ll find those more traditional single and 2 story homes, complete with fenced yards and garages.

 What residents like about Algiers

 - It’s a close-knit community where you know your neighbors

 - Listening to the sounds of the calliope and the tugboat whistles on the river

 - It’s close to everything you need, from WalMart to the French Quarter to downtown

 Supermarkets – choose from Rouse’s, Winn Dixie, and WalMart